vyca2017/content/content/reference/simple-api/subscriptions/subscribing-to-updated-nodes.md

 # Subscribing to Updated Nodes

-For a given model, you can subscribe to all successfully updated nodes using the generated model subscription.
+For a given type, you can subscribe to all successfully updated nodes using the generated type subscription.

 ## Subscribe to all Updated Nodes

-If you want to subscribe for updated nodes of the `Post` model, you can use the `Post` subscription and specify the `filter` object and set `mutation_in: [UPDATED]`.
+If you want to subscribe for updated nodes of the `Post` type, you can use the `Post` subscription and specify the `filter` object and set `mutation_in: [UPDATED]`.

 ```graphql
 ---